 The unlikely reunion for Live 8 was a huge deal for Pink Floyd fans.
 The rift between Waters and Gilmour divided fans as well as the band.
 Both of them went on to successful solo careers, and rumor has it they’ve finally buried their personal hatchets, though they do not perform together any longer.

 In 2006, Syd Barret passed away.
 Even though he wasn’t involved with the band officially, many fans felt he was still a part of this odyssey through psychedelic rock.
 Shortly after in 2008, keyboardist Richard Wright passed away as well.
 Rogers went back to his solo career, and Mason and Gilmour went on to record Pink Floyd’s final and largely instrumental release Endless River in 2014.
-The cool part of the album is the have parts recorded by Wright prior to his death.
-It didn’t receive high critical acclaim.
+The cool part of the album is they have parts recorded by Wright prior to his death, so the three do appear once again.
+However, it didn’t receive high critical acclaim.
 That’s one reason none of it made it into my dream set list, but it’s still a good cut.